Customer Growth Strategies: Europe's Most Desirable Logistics Locations

 2. Major population centres with the highest consumption are increasingly important.
 In this year’s survey, large metropolitan areas like London, Paris, Milan and Berlin moved up in the overall rankings.
 Like logistics corridors, metropolitan areas perform well because they are close to consumers and support an efficient supply chain.
 Logistics real estate customers are increasingly considering supply chain costs in their totality, and they are increasingly favouring proximity to economic networks and customers/suppliers to deliver goods to consumers as quickly as possible.

 3. Importance of overall costs was comparatively low.
 Historically, logistics has focused on minimizing costs.
-However, with supply chains increasingly viewed as a competitive asset, value-based judgements are increasingly part of the calculus.
+However, with supply chains increasingly viewed as a competitive asset, value-based judgments are increasingly part of the calculus.
 Many traditionally more expensive countries and markets scored well among our survey participants, including the Netherlands, Germany, Belgium, the UK and France.

 4. Rising importance of labour, either in proximity as in Western Europe (like the Netherlands) or in cost such as in Poland.
 With changing demographics and increased levels of value-added services in logistics facilities, availability of qualified staff has become a structural as well as a cyclical driver in location selection.
 Markets in Western Europe like Southern Netherlands and Rhein-Ruhr house large labour pools and score relatively high on the labour location driver.
 The availability of a flexible and qualified workforce is an aspect of operational efficiency that is increasingly important to the logistics sector.
 Poland scored well in multiple categories and is among the fastest- growing logistics markets in Europe.
 In fact, Central Poland-Lodz was the first market outside